metio/terraform-provider-k8s/docs/data-sources/sagemaker_services_k8s_aws_processing_job_v1alpha1_manifest.md

 Required:

 - `app_specification` (Attributes) Configures the processing job to run a specified Docker container image. (see [below for nested schema](#nestedatt--spec--app_specification))
 - `processing_job_name` (String) The name of the processing job.
-The name must be unique within an Amazon Web Services Region in the Amazon Web Services account.
+The name must be unique within an AmazonWeb Services Region in the Amazon Web Services account.
-- `processing_resources` (Attributes) Identifies the resources, ML compute instances, and ML storage volumes to deploy for a processing job.
-In distributed training, you specify more than one instance. (see [below for nested schema](#nestedatt--spec--processing_resources))
+- `processing_resources` (Attributes) Identifies the resources, ML compute instances, and ML storage volumes todeploy for a processing job.
+In distributed training, you specify more thanone instance. (see [below for nested schema](#nestedatt--spec--processing_resources))
-- `role_arn` (String) The Amazon Resource Name (ARN) of an IAM role that Amazon SageMaker can assume to perform tasks on your behalf.
+- `role_arn` (String) The Amazon Resource Name (ARN) of an IAM role that Amazon SageMaker can assumeto perform tasks on your behalf.

 Optional:

 - `environment` (Map of String) The environment variables to set in the Docker container.
-Up to 100 key and values entries in the map are supported.
+Up to 100 key andvalues entries in the map are supported.
-- `experiment_config` (Attributes) Associates a SageMaker job as a trial component with an experiment and trial.
-Specified when you call the following APIs:  * CreateProcessingJob  * CreateTrainingJob  * CreateTransformJob (see [below for nested schema](#nestedatt--spec--experiment_config))
+- `experiment_config` (Attributes) Associates a SageMaker job as a trial component with an experiment and trial.Specified when you call the following APIs:   * CreateProcessingJob (https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateProcessingJob.html)   * CreateTrainingJob (https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html)   * CreateTransformJob (https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTransformJob.html) (see [below for nested schema](#nestedatt--spec--experiment_config))
-- `network_config` (Attributes) Networking options for a processing job, such as whether to allow inbound and outbound network calls to and from processing containers, and the VPC subnets and security groups to use for VPC-enabled processing jobs. (see [below for nested schema](#nestedatt--spec--network_config))
+- `network_config` (Attributes) Networking options for a processing job, such as whether to allow inboundand outbound network calls to and from processing containers, and the VPCsubnets and security groups to use for VPC-enabled processing jobs. (see [below for nested schema](#nestedatt--spec--network_config))
 - `processing_inputs` (Attributes List) An array of inputs configuring the data to download into the processing container. (see [below for nested schema](#nestedatt--spec--processing_inputs))
 - `processing_output_config` (Attributes) Output configuration for the processing job. (see [below for nested schema](#nestedatt--spec--processing_output_config))
 - `stopping_condition` (Attributes) The time limit for how long the processing job is allowed to run. (see [below for nested schema](#nestedatt--spec--stopping_condition))
 - `tags` (Attributes List) (Optional) An array of key-value pairs.
-For more information, see Using Cost Allocation Tags (https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html#allocation-whatURL) in the Amazon Web Services Billing and Cost Management User Guide. (see [below for nested schema](#nestedatt--spec--tags))
+For more information, see Using CostAllocation Tags (https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html#allocation-whatURL)in the Amazon Web Services Billing and Cost Management User Guide. (see [below for nested schema](#nestedatt--spec--tags))

 <a id="nestedatt--spec--app_specification"></a>
 ### Nested Schema for `spec.app_specification`